evanshortiss/node-cron-master/README.md

 Stops all jobs being managed so they will no longer execute at the time specified by their cron tab.
 If any jobs are currently in the middle of a tick callback won't fire until they're all complete.
 Internally this will call the cron module _stop_ function for each job.
+You can short circuit your job function to stop early by by using the STOP_REQUESTED event, examples below.

 #### EVENTS